wdi-atx-10/shaping-up-with-angular/readme.md

 ## Deliverables

 Define the following terms as they relate to AngularJS.
 1-3 sentences each will suffice...
-You can either modify this README or create a text file.
+You can either modify this README directly or create a new text file.
 Submit this as you would any other homework.

 * Module
 * Controller